garengh4/create-react-app/README.md

 - use the setter function to update state

 **Form**
-- typing in input: onchange listener can capture the latest value and stttore it in state var using the setter fn
+- typing in input: onchange listener can capture the latest value and store it in state var using the setter fn
 - always create new object when using the setter fuunction. using spread operator to get original key-value pairs ini the new object and then override just the username field
 - submit event cause browser to send info.
-Default browsers submit the form info to the currentt page itself
+Default browsers submit the form info to the current page itself
-- causes a browser based reload of the currentt page => everthing gets restarted including react state and components
+- causes a browser based reload of the current page => everthing gets restarted including react state and components
 - default behaviour can be prevented by `event.preventDefault()`

 **Deconstructing Array and Object**